 I have always been interested in all kind of esoteric and holistic branches, everything from Meditation, Acupressure, Aromatherapy, Ayurveda and Astrology amongst more.
 I wanted to delve more into the deeper meaning of life and that is where it all started.
-Most of the subjects that I have had interest in as a young girl, we went through in my Kundalini Yoga Teacher Training.
+Most of the subjects that I have had an interest in as a young girl, we went through in my Kundalini Yoga Teacher Training.
 I have never in my whole life felt more in synch.
 Lately, I have been thinking a lot about when I was in my teens and what kind of interests I had, which has paved the path to finally correlating with where I am today.

-I`ve always been searching for the deeper meaning of life.
+I’ve always been searching for the deeper meaning of life.

-I`ve always been searching for what the deeper meaning of life is.
+I’ve always been searching for what the deeper meaning of life is.
 Especially who I was and who I needed to become.
 So this is where it lead me, I’m currently enrolled in a Kundalini Yoga Teacher Training in Stockholm.
 I’m in my second year of training, and Oh Boy!
 Let me tell you, it has been a rollercoaster of surprises.
 Both the good, bad and the ugly.
 Especially in confronting who I am and everything in between of who I am to become.
 There were times where I completely felt like giving up.
 I had got my diagnosis on GAD (Generalized Anxiety Disorder) and Depression but I didn’t want to define myself with it, it was too limiting in my life.
 I wanted something different.
 I needed change.
 A life filled with possibilities, joy and self-worth and less limitation.
 I finally understood that it was I that could change the path of my own fate.
-Even though it took me years to believe in myself and to eventually start to dream about how I could accomplish living a life that is prosperous.
+Even though it took me years to believe in myself and to eventually start to dream about how I could accomplish living a life which mattered.
 I used to think that luck only happened to rich people, but I certainly feel I am wealthy in mind, body, and spirit.
-I have a wonderful and the most supportive man in my life that is my pride and joy, I have finished my Kundalini Yoga Teacher Training exams and my life is developing into the lotus which I always have wanted.
-I am blessed to have found a companionship in Yoga, for she is truly lighting up my life and each moment is the unwrapping of newfound gifts.
+I have a wonderful and the most supportive man in my life that is my pride and joy, and now recently he became my fiancee.
+I have finished my Kundalini Yoga Teacher Training exams and my life is developing into the lotus which I always have wanted.
+I am blessed to have found companionship in Yoga, for she is truly lighting up my life and each moment is the unwrapping of newfound gifts.